Road Tour's

 Industry: Telecommunications

-Note: Overpriced, overpriced, and overpriced cell service.
+Note: Overpriced, overpriced, and overpriced cellular service.
 Not to mention, did not fix a home internet issue after 2 tech visits, and the tech recommended we go to Comcast.
 That should tell you everything.
+We've found that their cellular service hasn't been all too good.
+Not to mention, they had a data breach, and when you get Active Armor to help against spam calls etc., they raise the price on you...over 30%.